Our Team of Experts in Nashua, NH

 Are you looking for veterinarians in Nashua who offer nothing but compassionate, high-quality care for pets?
-You found it at All Pets Veterinary Hospital, where our doctors are passionate about making and keeping pets well.
+You found it at All Pets Veterinary Hospital, where our team in Nashua, NH are passionate about making and keeping pets well.
 If you have any questions about our veterinarians or need to schedule an appointment, give us a call at 603-882-0494.

 Dr. Melissa Magnuson grew up on a small pig and cattle farm in southern Minnesota, so it was no surprise that she’d acquire a love for animals.
 She earned a degree in biology and philosophy from Hamline University in St. Paul, MN, before earning her master’s degree from Southern Mississippi University.
 In 1998 she completed her Doctorate in Veterinary Medicine from the University of Minnesota in 1998, fulfilling her passion to help animals in need.